Detection: Process Creating LNK file in Suspicious Location

 Description

 The following analytic detects a process creating a .lnk file in suspicious locations such as C:\User* or *\Local\Temp\*.
 It leverages filesystem and process activity data from the Endpoint data model to identify this behavior.
-This activity is significant because creating .lnk files in these directories is a common tactic used by spear phishing tools to establish persistence or execute malicious payloads.
+This activity can be significant because creating .lnk files in these directories is a common indicator of spear phishing tools to establish persistence or execute malicious payloads.
 If confirmed malicious, this could allow an attacker to maintain persistence, execute arbitrary code, or further compromise the system.

 1